Nasir-6/pokemon_full_stack_project/README.md

 - The use of React Hooks (UseEffect, UseState)
 - Better understanding of the React Lifecycle and Virtual DOM - due to development of the map mechanics
 - The use of SessionStorage to keep track of logged-in user
-- The use of ReactRouter to create a multipage React App
+- The use of ReactRouter to create a multi-page React App
 - The access to the various input types within HTML forms (date, time etc.) - allowing basic validation of inputs

 ## Future improvements